id-studiolab/Digital-Interfaces/tutorials/02-pomodoro/step5.md

 ---

 # Step 5: Adding an alarm
-Switching between states works now, as does the LED.
-But when the user's worktime is over, they aren't alerted in any way before the LED turns off and the state switches.
-To make the user aware of their worktime being over, we should add an alarm.
+Switching between states now works, as does the LED.
+But when the user's work time is over, they aren't alerted in any way before the LED turns off and the state switches.
+To make the user aware of their work time being over, we should add an alarm.
 First, we add a new state, *state_break_alarm*.
 When we are in *state_work* and the timer expires, we go to *state_break_alarm*.
 We also color the LED red.

 ```python
 ##--- Imports